 After failing to make a real dent against the NESnote At least in North America and Japan; the Sega Master Systemdid well in Europe and South America, Sega decided just to top them.
 If Nintendo was dragging their feet to a 16-bit system (the arcade standard at the time), then Sega would beat them to the punch with a console based on its System 16 arcade board.

 Nintendo eventually had its own entry in the 16-bit era in the form of the Super Nintendo Entertainment System.
-The SNES and Genesis had a long and fierce console war that is probably the best-remembered of them all.
+The SNES and Mega Drive had a long and fierce console war that is probably the best-remembered of them all.

-Known as the Mega Drive outside of the U.S., Canada, and the Spanish-speaking Americas; including in Europe and Japan. ("Mega Drive" was already trademarked in the U.S. by someone making hard disk drives.)
+Known as the Genesis in North America ("Mega Drive" was already trademarked in the U.S. by someone making hard disk drives.)

 Not to be confused with the band Genesis, the Web GameGe Ne Sis, the Genesis Device... or the book in The Bible.